Classic California Missions Pilgrimage

 - Attend Mass, lunch and a private spiritual reflection at the New Camaldoli Hermitage in Big Sur

 - Journey along the coast towards Carmel, stopping for the stunning views of McWay Falls, Pfeffer Beach and Bixby Creek Bridge

 - Experience our final encounter at the Mission San Carlos Borromeo to visit the tomb of Saint Junipero Serra

 - Explore the city of Carmel-by-the-Sea and attend our Farewell dinner

 - Full Payment – required 60 days prior to departure date, January 15, 2020.

-- Number of Pilgrims – limited to twenty-five (25) to allow for a peaceful and personal experience.
+- Number of Pilgrims – limited to 25 pilgrims to allow for a peaceful and personal experience.
 A minimum of 15 pilgrims is required for this pilgrimage to proceed.

 - Robert Moynihan, editor-in-chief of Inside the Vatican magazine, and Deborah Tomlinson, COO of Inside the Vatican magazine, will greet you at the Porto Vista Hotel and will accompany your group for the entire pilgrimage.